-The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the Company has suffered recurring losses from operations and has a net capital deficiency that raise substantial doubt about its ability to continue as a going concern.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements, the Company currently earns no operating revenues and will require additional capital in order to advance the Nyngan property.
+These are material uncertainties that raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.